Angel-Chung/Angel-Chung.github.io/_pages/about.md

 social: true # includes social icons at the bottom of the page
 ---

-I am a second year PhD student in [Operations, Information, and Decisions at Wharton School](https://oid.wharton.upenn.edu), University of Pennsylvania (UPenn).
+I am a second-year PhD student in [Operations, Information, and Decisions at Wharton School](https://oid.wharton.upenn.edu), University of Pennsylvania (UPenn).
 I am very fortunate to be advised by [Prof. Hamsa Bastani](https://hamsabastani.github.io).

 My research focuses on developing and deploying data-driven machine learning (ML) algorithms and optimization for healthcare, education, and social good, particularly within marginalized contexts.